openrisc/orpsoc-cores/README.md

 - USB
 - Audio

-I fork for the DE2 115 board would be nice :-D
+A fork for the DE2 115 board would be nice :-D